 First Lien Debt.
 To a lesser extent, we also structure some of our debt investments as senior secured or first lien debt investments.
 First lien debt investments are secured by a first priority lien on existing and future assets of the borrower and may take the form of term loans or revolving lines of credit.
 First lien debt is typically senior on a lien basis to other liabilities in the issuer's capital structure and has the benefit of a first-priority security interest in assets of the issuer.
 The security interest ranks above the security interest of any second lien lenders in those assets.
 Our first lien debt may include stand-alone first lien loans, "last out" first lien loans, or "unitranche" loans.
 Stand-alone first lien loans are traditional first lien loans.
 All lenders in the facility have equal rights to the collateral that is subject to the first-priority security interest.
 "Last out" first lien loans have a secondary priority behind super-senior "first out" first lien loans in the collateral securing the loans in certain circumstances.
 The arrangements for a "last out" first lien loan are set forth in an "agreement among lenders," which provides lenders with "first out" and "last out" payment streams based on a single lien on the collateral.
-Since the "first out" lenders generally have priority over the "last out" lenders for receiving payment under certain specified events of default, or upon the occurrence of other triggering events under intercreditor agreements among lenders, the "last out" lenders in stand-alone first lien loans.
+Since the "first out" lenders generally have priority over the "last out" lenders for receiving payment under certain specified events of default, or upon the occurrence of other triggering events under intercreditor agreements or agreements among lenders, the "last out" lenders bear a greater risk and, in exchange, receive a higher effective interest rate, through arrangements among the lenders, than the "first out" lenders or lenders in stand-alone first lien loans.
 Agreements among lenders also typically provide greater voting rights to the "last out" lenders than the intercreditor agreements to which second lien lenders often are subject.